Bitcoin-com/whc-faucet/README.md

 - `docker-compose build --no-cache` will build the Docker container from scratch.
-  If previously used, this will fail without first deleting the `database` folder, which is created with root privileges by Docker, so it must be deleted with the `sudo rm -rf database` command.
+  If previously used, this will fail without first deleting the `database` folder, which is created with root privileges by Docker, so it must be deleted with the command `sudo rm -rf database`.

 - `docker-compose up -d` will run the server in the background (daemon mode).
-  The server attaches to port 3000 on the host by default.
+  The server attaches to port 3001 on the host by default.